johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 *John is a member of the NestJS core team*

-xxx longdash:
-&#8212;

 ### Introduction

-This article series covers the topic of building a custom **transporter** for the [NestJS microservices subsystem](https://docs.nestjs.com/microservices/basics).
-If you haven't already read it, please check out my [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) series, where I cover many of the basics of the NestJS microservices subsystem architecture, and establish the terminology used in all my Nest Microservices articles.
+This article series covers the topic of building a **custom transporter** for the [NestJS microservices subsystem](https://docs.nestjs.com/microservices/basics).
+If you haven't already read it, please check out my [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) series, where I cover many of the basics of the NestJS microservices subsystem architecture, and establish the terminology used in all my Nest Microservices articles, including answering the question *"what the heck is a transporter?"*.
 I'll assume a good understanding of those basics in this article series.

 Let's start with the *Why?* question.
 The Nest microservices package provides a communications layer abstraction that makes it easy for applications (both Nest and non-Nest) to communicate over a wide variety of what are called **transporters**.
 This provides several key benefits, covered fully in the [previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3).
 Nest comes with a variety of built-in transporters, including NATS, RabbitMQ, Kafka, and others.
 But what if you want to build your own transporter &#8212; say for ZeroMQ, Google Cloud Pub/Sub, Amazon Kinesis or Apache ActiveMQ?
 If that's your desire, you've landed on the right article!
 Or, if you just want to understand more about how the "magic" works, read on!